gstagnit/eMELA/README.md

 ### Implementing new beamstrahlung type

-In practice, other beamstrahlung type may be adopted, and here we document the necessary steps to implement it.
+In practice, other beamstrahlung types may be adopted, and here we document the necessary steps to implement them.

-The first step, clearly, is to prepare the beamstrahlung functions that want to be adopted.
-Note that such function should be written in a factorisable form, as Eq.(27).
-In the following we suppose that the function form is similar to Eq.
-(28), where all those f_01,f_10,f_00+,f_00- functions esstential the same f function with different parameters, as in Eq.
-(31-34).
-Other forms of the beamstrahlung functions can be adopted, but require more modification.
+The first step is to prepare the beamstrahlung functions that one wants to employ.
+Note that such a function should be written in a factorisable form, see e.g. eq.(27).
+In the following we suppose that the functional form is similar to eq.
+(28), where the functions f_01, f_10, f_00+, f_00- coincide analytically, but differ in the choices of the parameters that enter them, as is exemplified in eqs.
+(31)-(34).
+Other forms of the beamstrahlung functions can be adopted, but require more modifications.
 (For more detail about that, please contact one of the author, see contacts below).

-To implement a new beamstrahlung, a new class derived from the `bspdf` base class should be implemented.
-The `ilc500` class can be recognized as an example.
+To implement a new beamstrahlung function, a new class derived from the `bspdf` base class should be defined.
+The `ilc500` class is used here as an example.
 Suppose the new class is called `newbs`, below we list several changes that should be made:
-1. This function computes the coevolution between ISR and beamstrahlung functions:
+1. This function computes the convolution between the ISR and beamstrahlung functions (as in eq.(38)):
  ```C++
 void newbs::integrate_isr(int pid, double p, double q, double x, double omx, double Q, double beta);
 ```
-Such coevolution is done via numerical integration.
+Such convolution is done via numerical integration.
 For numerical accuracy and performance, the domain of integration is separated into two intervals, and for each of them a variable transformation is performed to achieve a flatter integrand.
 The corresponding integrand are defined as `term1` and `term2` in the `ilc500` code.
 In particular, the line starting with `double g = ` is the computation of the single f function, and it should be changed into the new f function accordingly.

 2. in the header file, corresponding values for parameters should be set accordingly.